Presentation and Status in Health Basket

 Caregivers should be advised to wear protective gloves when assisting patients in applying or changing occlusive dressings and to observe safety precautions for disposal of used dressings and cleaning materials.

-In the event of an accidental exposure to Imlygic, exposed individuals should be advised to clean the affected area thoroughly with soap and water and/or a disinfectant.
-If signs or symptoms of herpetic infection develop, they should contact their healthcare professional.
-Talimogene laherparepvec is sensitive to acyclovir.
-In case suspected herpetic lesions occur, patients, close contacts or healthcare providers have the option of follow-up testing by the Marketing Authorization Holder for further characterization of the infection.
+In the event of an accidental exposure to Imlygic, exposed ,in case suspected herpetic lesions occur, patients, close contacts or healthcare providers have the option of follow-up testing by the Marketing Authorization Holder for further characterization of the infection.

 Herpetic infection in Imlygic-treated patients: In clinical studies, herpetic infections (including cold sores and herpes keratitis) have been reported in patients treated with Imlygic.
 Symptoms of a local or systemic infection possibly related to Imlygic are anticipated to be similar to symptoms caused by wild-type HSV-1 infections.